13 Playing Dumb Manipulation Tricks: Signs You’re Being Played

 Solution

-Stay neutral.
-Stick to facts.
+Stay neutral and stick to facts.
 Focus on the issue, not the tone.

 8. Use Deadlines and Follow-Ups